gvSIGAssociation/gvsig-desktop-scripting-ScriptingComposerTools/README.md

 * PDF, HTML, and PNG viwers integrateds in the editor.
 * DBF and properties specialized editors.
 * Load layers in current gvSIG view from the project tree of the editor.
+* Interactive python console embedded in the editor.

 Some tools are partially developed.